Choose A Surgeon You Can Trust

 During your private, personalized consultation with us, we will help you decide if the cosmetic procedure you have been considering is right for you.
 Options for facial plastic surgery include:

 During your consultation visit, “Before” pictures will be taken in our photo studio.
-You will meet with one of our cosmetic surgery experts in a relaxed, private setting to view the photos and discuss your concerns and expectations with our Board-Certified Facial Plastic Surgeon.
+You will meet with our cosmetic surgery experts in a relaxed, private setting to view the photos and discuss your concerns and expectations with our Board-Certified Facial Plastic Surgeon.
 This will allow you the opportunity to ask any additional questions or address any new concerns.
-Dr. DeRouin will discuss with you the goals and expectations you have for your surgery.
-He will evaluate your skin’s elasticity, bone structure, wrinkles and folds, as well as your hairline, to better guide incision placement.
+Our surgeon will discuss with you the goals and expectations you have for your surgery, as well as evaluate your skin’s elasticity, bone structure, wrinkles and folds, as well as your hairline, to better guide incision placement.

 Usually one to two weeks before your planned surgery date, you will meet with us again to review all the necessary information and documentation to ensure that you are well informed and prepared for your surgery.
 This includes a review of the pre and post-operative instructions, surgical consents and medications.
 We will require that you stop taking any medications which could increase the risk of bleeding such as aspirin, Motrin and blood thinners.
 Certain herbal remedies may also increase bleeding risk.
 There are many over the counter, “all-natural” products such as vitamin E, omega-3 fatty acids (fish oil) and gingko biloba which could increase bleeding risk and should be withheld before facial surgery.